 Then, when war inevitably kills some of them while the others watch in horror, the last golden trappings of childhood fall away, leaving behind scarred and broken adults who will never unsee the things they observed during their time on campaign.
 But a fair amount of war is just waiting, and goofing around, and Schoolgirl Tank 4 captures both in wonderfully-voiced, largely-static manga cutscenes that do a fabulous job of presenting the characters more thoroughly and compellingly than you might expect.

 Between these delightful moments lie the actual game, which comes in two parts: times when you’re not fighting, and times when you are.
 When you’re not fighting, you’re dealing with the day-to-day of managing a mechanized infantry company.
 Claude has… I don’t know, maybe 100 people under his command, and to excel at Schoolgirl Tank 4 you have to know the members of Squad E. Some dislike each other, and won’t fight as well if paired with their rivals.
-Some have allergies and should be kept off the roster during springtime meadow operations.
+Some have allergies and should be kept off the roster in springtime meadow operations.
 Some are house mouses and would rather guard fortified rear positions.
 Some are the opposite.
 Some are obsessed with tanks.
-Some are drunks, some are gambling addicts, some have children, some shot a man in Reno just to watch him die, and on and on and on.
+Some are drunks, some have families back home, some like cats, some are gambling addicts, some collect hats, some shot a man in Reno just to watch him die, and on and on and on.

 Each of them also has a backstory, and you only know the basics at first.
 But the more you deploy particular soldiers, the more likely you are to unlock side missions that explore their characters in detail and may trigger additional attributes.
 This plus the usual strategy-game stuff: training, vehicle maintenance, equipment upgrades, resource management.
 That part of the game is intricate enough that McShane and I maintain a legal pad devoted to it, which we painstakingly recreate every time we play because weeks have passed and both of us have indecipherably poor handwriting.